-Why Mindfulness Is Essential for Lawyers:
+Why Mindfulness Is Essential for Lawyers: The Legal Profession Has Joined The Mindfulness Revolution

-Lawyers position themselves on the front lines of personal, moral, ethical and cultural battles.
+Lawyers position ourselves on the front lines of personal, moral, ethical and cultural battles.
 Our work places us directly in the midst of conflict and hostility.
 We signed up for that, and we’re good at it.
 Some might say we excel on the battleground.

 Legal Education & Training: An Un-Mindful Start